 5.2.b.
 Scope of the project:

-This amendment defines modifications to both the IEEE 802.11 medium access control layer (MAC) and physical layers (PHY) of High Throughput (HT), Very High Throughput (VHT), Directional Multi Gigabit (DMG) and PHYs under concurrent development (e.g, High Efficiency (HE), Next Generation 60GHz (NG60)) that enables determination of absolute and relative position with better accuracy with respect to FTM executing on the same PHY-type, while reducing existing wireless medium use and power consumption and is scalable to dense deployments.
+This amendment defines modifications to both the IEEE 802.11 medium access control layer (MAC) and physical layers (PHY) of High Throughput (HT), Very High Throughput (VHT), Directional Multi Gigabit (DMG) and PHYs under concurrent development (e.g, High Efficiency (HE), Next Generation 60GHz (NG60)) that enables determination of absolute and relative position with better accuracy with respect to Fine Timing Measurement (FTM) executing on the same PHY-type, while reducing existing wireless medium use and power consumption and is scalable to dense deployments.

 These modifications shall enable coexistence and backward compatibility with other 802.11 devices, operating in the same band.
 Backward compatibility with legacy 802.11 devices implies that devices implementing this amendment shall (a) maintain data communication compatibility and (b) support the Fine Timing Measurement (FTM) protocol.